Off-World-Live-Collaborative/docs.offworld.live/360-camera/README.md

 2. Select this item and drop it into your Unreal viewport. **N.B.
 You can only place one 360 camera in your level at any given time but you can teleport the camera using blueprints (ask us on discord if you need assistance).** Now:
-3. In the ‘World Editor’ window you can click on `OffWorldLive360Camera` as an ‘Actor’ and change its settings in the ‘Details’ panel.
+3. In the `World Editor` window you can click on `OffWorldLive360Camera` as an `Actor` and change its settings in the `Details` panel.